 Areas of Specialty

-The role of the cost accountant is often tailored to the needs of a specific industry or agency.
+You'll find that the role of a cost accountant is often tailored to the needs of a specific industry or agency.
 Cost accountants may perform a variety of functions, but tend to work in three general areas.
 The first is maintaining cost information on a company’s products.
 This involves constant review of standards, as well as any product or manufacturing changes resulting in cost changes.
-That means analyzing supply and raw material costs, and suggesting vendor changes after conducting a cost-benefit analysis.
+That means analyzing supply and raw material costs and suggesting vendor changes after conducting a cost-benefit analysis.
 Every expense within the supply chain is examined and they may do some business valuation depending on this financial information.
 The cost accountant may recommend increasing production of top-selling items and cutting back or eliminating production of low-selling products based on their key analytical knowledge and years of practical experience and training.
-The cost accountant will also inform management how many product units must sell before costs are recovered and the company turns a profit on the item either in the national or international market.
+The cost accountant will also inform management how many sales they must make before costs are recovered and the company turns a higher profit on the item either in the national or international market.
 They may also do this while the company works to develop a new product or service.

-Cost accountants also review overhead, labor costs and rates of depreciation, recommending changes to improve the bottom line and reduce waste.
+Cost accountants also review overhead, labor costs, and rates of depreciation, recommending changes to improve the bottom line and reduce waste.
 They may evaluate potential business prospects, including expansion or the purchase of another company.
-Every business seeks to drive profitability, and the cost accountant is an essential part of the process.
+Every business seeks to drive profitability and the cost accountant is an essential part of the process.
 In this position, you'll have info on where the numbers are and where a company needs them to eventually be.

 While cost accountants are employed in many industries and have excellent career prospects, especially when they step into a managerial accounting position, they are especially prevalent in construction and manufacturing.
 These are industries dealing with large amounts of inventory and considerable labor and production costs and can easily utilize your accounting skills to enhance profitability assurance.

 Where You Can Work?

 The majority of cost accountants work either in government agencies or are employed by large companies.
 Some cost accountants may establish private consulting ventures or work for a public accounting firm.
-Those working independently are generally hired by smaller firms that cannot afford to employ a full-time cost accountant.
+Those working in an independent practice are generally hired to consult with smaller firms that cannot afford to employ a full-time cost accountant.
 These private cost accountants may help a company establish a price for its products while establishing the inventory’s value as it is subject to market forces.

 When it comes to where a cost accountant literally works, this is a white-collar job primarily conducted in an office setting.
 However, cost accountants may have to travel to a company or supplier’s production facilities to keep tabs on inventory and production operations.
 If there are inventory discrepancies, it is the cost accountant’s role to investigate the situation and reconcile them, though they are unlikely to be in a warehouse counting inventory themselves.

 Cost Accounting Standards?